25 EASY Breakfast Ideas for Gestational Diabetes (Just 15 Mins!)

 - Complex Carbohydrates: Stick to complex carbs like whole grains, oats, or sweet potatoes.
 These digest slowly, keeping your blood sugar in check.

-- Lean Protein: Protein helps slow down the absorption of carbs, preventing spikes.
+- Lean Protein: Protein helps slow down the absorption of carbs, reducing spikes.

 - Unsaturated Fats: Adding healthy fats like avocado, nuts, or olive oil can further stabilize blood sugar and keep you feeling full longer.